billphan/todolist/README.md

 - There should be an list (li) element for every todo.
 - Each list element should contain .todoText
 - Each list element should show .completed

+## Version 10.0 Requirements
+- There should be a way to create delete buttons.
+- There should be a delete button for each todo.
+- Each li should have an id that has the todo position.
+- Delete buttons should have access to the todo id.
+- Clicking delete should update todoList.todos and the DOM.